samlaf/multicall-benchmark/README.md

 - batched request (single json-rpc query that contains all the queries we want)
 - multicall (single call to a contract which queries makes all the calls for us.
 TODO: use [etherplex](https://github.com/pooltogether/etherplex))
 - static multicall (like multicall but without needing to deploy a contract.
 Makes use of constructor magic)
 - GraphQL (eip-1767 alternative to json-rpc interface.
-TODO: implement this)
+Unfortunately not available on free node providers)

 ### static multicall wins for small number of calls (although there's very high variance)
 ```